Naval War College, Goa: Courses

-Naval Higher Command Course (NHCC)
+Naval Higher Command Course

-The NHCC is the flagship course of NWC which runs for around 37 weeks.
+This is the flagship course of NWC which runs for around 37 weeks.
 The course is attended by Indian Armed Forces Officers of the rank of Captain, Colonel and Group Captain.

-Regional Maritime Security Course (RMSC)
+Regional Maritime Security Course

-The RMSC is conducted over 8 weeks.
+The Regional Maritime Security Course is conducted over 8 weeks.
 The course is aimed at Officers of the rank of Colonel, Captain and Group Captain from the maritime security forces of Friendly Foreign Countries, like Bangladesh, Sri Lanka, Myanmar, Maldives, Oman, etc.

-Technical Management Course (TMC)
+Technical Management Course

-The TMC is a 22-week course conducted jointly by the NWC and Jamnalal Bajaj Institute of Management Studies, Mumbai.
+The Technical Management Courseis a 22-week course conducted jointly by the NWC and Jamnalal Bajaj Institute of Management Studies, Mumbai.
 The course is attended by Naval officers of the rank of Commander.

-Accreditations and Degrees
+Accreditations and degrees

-The participants of the NHCC receive a Master of Philosophy (M.Phil) degree from the University of Mumbai, while the participants of the TMC receive the Post Graduate Diploma in Management (PGDM) from Jamnalal Bajaj Institute of Management Studies.
+The participants of the Naval Higher Command Course receive a Master of Philosophy degree from the University of Mumbai, while the participants of the Technical Management Course receive the Postgraduate diploma from Jamnalal Bajaj Institute of Management Studies.

-Other Events & Programmes
+Other events and programmes

-The NWC conducts annually, the Goa Maritime Conclave and Goa Maritime Symposium.
+The NWC conducts the Goa Maritime Conclave and Goa Maritime Symposium annually.
 These events are organised as a regional cooperation and diplomatic forum on maritime subjects.
-The NWC also has a faculty exchange programme with the Naval War College, United States, Naval War College, Tokyo and the Naval War College in Myanmar.
+The NWC also has faculty exchange programmes with its counterparts in the United States, Japan, and Myanmar.
 The Commanders' Conclave is held at the NWC annually and is attended by the Chief of the Naval Staff and the Flag Officers Commanding-in-Chief Western Naval Command, Eastern Naval Command, Southern Naval Command and the Andaman and Nicobar Command.

+Leadership

 Commandants

-The College of Naval Warfare was headed by a Director.
+The College of Naval Warfare was headed by a director.
 The appointment was filled by a Commodore.
 The appointment was upgraded to two-star rank and re-designated Commandant Naval War College.
 Rear Admiral R. Hari Kumar, VSM was appointed the first Commandant on 30 January 2012.

 The Commandant leads the Senior Directing Staff of the College, who function as the faculty and is assisted by the Deputy Commandant, held by a Commodore.